 You can authenticate users directly to your application, when the application needs to access resources on behalf of an end user.
 For most use cases, we recommend using a service account instead.

 Examples of why to use user accounts with Pub/Sub include:

 - Administrative actions

 Note that identity information is captured in audit logs.

-For more information about these roles, see Cloud Pub/Sub access control.
+For more information about the roles for Pub/Sub, see Pub/Sub access control.